 The Double-banded Sandgrouse (Pterocles bicinctus) is commonly and colloquially called by its abbreviation ‘DBSG’ in Southern Africa.
-Its main distribution area is the savanna biome and especially Mopani Bushveld.
-There are three more species of sandgrouses in Southern Africa, all of them got distinctive different plumages but – important for us – different drinking times of water.
+Its main distribution area is the savanna biome, especially Mopani Bushveld.
+There are three more species of sandgrouses in Southern Africa, all with distinct plumages but, for us, different drinking times for water.

 Specific behaviors of Double-banded Sandgrouses